 SSA rules state that it is possible to remain on active duty and still receive disability benefits from the Social Security Administration.
 This is dependent on whether or not the military member is actually able to perform work.

-Those who are VA-rated 100% permanently and totally disabled may be eligible to get expedited claims processing for Social Security benefits.
-The expedited process is generally open to those who became disabled while serving on active duty on or after October 1, 2001.
+Those who have a 100% permanent and total (“P&T”) VA disability rating may be eligible to get expedited claims processing for Social Security benefits.
+The expedited process is generally open to those who became disabled while serving on active duty on or after Oct.
+1, 2001.
 The date of the disability itself does not matter in these cases.

 The SSA may already be notified of the veteran’s status, but in certain cases (especially if the 100% VA disability rating is very new) the veteran may have to furnish proof of the VA rating via a VA disability award letter or other documentation as required by SSA.